aldojs/aldo/README.md

 ```

 > Since each method controls a processing step, the order doesn't matter any more.
-> We can define routes before or after the final handler, it will create not create any issue, since the routes are only compiled during the application launch.
+> We can define routes before or after the final handler, it won't create any issue, since the routes are only compiled during the application launch.

-Unlike the other web frameworks, each `handler` takes only 1 argument: the `context` object which  holds everything you need to handle an HTTP request.
+Unlike the other web frameworks, each `handler` takes only **one** argument: the **`context`**.
+This object holds everything you need to handle the incoming HTTP request.
-Each handler may return *void* or a promise for asynchronous functions.
+Handlers may return *void* or a promise for asynchronous functions.

 So, when the current handler finished its job, the *context* object is passed automatically to the next handler, and so on, till the final handler which terminates and ends the response.